by Steve Tattersall, Broadband Technology Writer, last updated 17 May 2023

 3 Ways To Beat The Broadband Price Increases

-For those out of contract customers and those potentially able to exit their contract without penalty within 30 days of the price rise notice, here are 3 ways they can use this to beat the price hikes.
+For those out of contract customers and those potentially able to exit their contract without penalty within 30 days of a price rise notice, here are 3 ways you can beat the broadband price rises:

 1. Switch Broadband Provider